zapabob/ROCm/README.md

 ## ROCm Installation Updates

-### List of Supported Operating Systems
+### Supported Operating Systems

 The AMD ROCm platform is designed to support the following operating systems:

-* Ubuntu 20.04.1 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)
+* Ubuntu 20.04.2 HWE (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)
 * CentOS 7.9 (3.10.0-1127) & RHEL 7.9 (3.10.0-1160.6.1.el7) (Using devtoolset-7 runtime support)
-* CentOS 8.3 (4.18.0-193.el8) and RHEL 8.3 (4.18.0-193.1.1.el8) (devtoolset is not required)
+* CentOS 8.3 (4.18.0-193.el8)and RHEL 8.3 (4.18.0-193.1.1.el8) (devtoolset is not required)
 * SLES 15 SP2

-### Fresh Installation of AMD ROCM V4.1 Recommended
+### Complete Installation of AMD ROCM V4.2 Recommended

-A complete uninstallation of previous ROCm versions is required before installing a new version of ROCm.
-An upgrade from previous releases to AMD ROCm v4.1 is not supported.
+Complete uninstallation of previous ROCm versions is required before installing a new version of ROCm. **An upgrade from previous releases to AMD ROCm v4.2 is not supported**.
 For more information, refer to the AMD ROCm Installation Guide at

 https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html